 Coronavirus, or COVID-19, continues to dominate the news.
 The global impact is immeasurable, with no discrimination between market segments or customer profiles – everyone is affected in some way, large and small.

 With no end to the disruption in sight, it is clear that companies who can adapt to the impact will fare the best.
-The ability to pivot and shift strategies, whether from an IT perspective, a management perspective, or an employee perspective (preferably from all three) is emerging as a key differentiator in a market which itself is morphing each day in response to coronavirus.
+The ability to pivot and shift strategies, whether from an IT perspective, a management perspective, or an employee perspective (preferably from all three) is emerging as a key differentiator in a market which itself is morphing each day in response to coronavirus pandemic.

 In short, everyone is impacted to some degree.
 But whether you have a telecommuting program in place or not, companies who can quickly adapt and shift to remote work programs are likely to fare the best.
 There are countless productivity apps that support remote work.
-These range from addressing the individual home-office user (think Zoom, Toggl, Google Drive) to enterprise collaboration solutions (think Microsoft Teams, Cisco Webex, Poly RealConnect) designed to meet the needs of national or global organization with a comprehensive Enterprise Collaboration infrastructure).
+These telecommuting tools range from addressing the individual home-office user (think Zoom, Toggl, Google Drive) to enterprise collaboration solutions (think Microsoft Teams, Cisco Webex, Poly RealConnect) designed to meet the needs of national or global organization with a comprehensive Enterprise Collaboration infrastructure).

 Regardless of the size of your organization, recalibrating your existing network ecosystem to create a new telecommuting program or support an existing one is just half the battle.